 It is impossible to imagine Paris without football.
 In far 1897, the French capital had quite a lot of football clubs.
 Later, there were two teams, RCF Paris and Red Star Saint-Ouen, that glorified Paris.
 However, in 1970 two clubs (FC Paris and Stade Saint-Germain FC) joined and created a new team called Paris Saint-Germain or just PSG.
 In such great cities as Paris, the residents were tired of waiting for remarkable victories at the club level.
 Therefore, after gathering 20,000 signatures of Parisians, Guy Cresan, Fernand Sastre, Pierre-Etienne Guyot, and Henri Patrell began to form the club.
 May 30, 1970, the Football Federation of France enrolled PSG in the second division of the championship.

-A blue ball and a red boat, the symbol of Paris that were placed on one of the hexagons, represented the very first emblem of PSG in 1970-1972.
-In addition, there was an inscription “Paris St. Germain Football Club” made in large red letters and placed under the ball.
+A blue ball and a red boat, the symbol of Paris that was placed on one of the hexagons, represented the first emblem of PSG in 1970-1972.
+Also, there was an inscription “Paris St. Germain Football Club” made in large red letters and placed under the ball.

 The red Eiffel Tower, depicted on a blue background with a white framing, was the basis of the logo.
 Also, there was a cradle with a lily, placed at the tower’s bottom, as the sign of the team’s origin from Saint-Germain-en-Laye, where the castle is located.
 The mansion often served as the residence of the French monarchs, where the young heirs of the royal throne lived and were brought up.

 This version of the emblem existed until 1982 and also reappeared in 1990-1992.
 From 1982 to 1990, the official logo had a similar image, depicted on a dark blue background, and with the silhouette of the Park De Prens stadium below.